Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Recent Performances

-- In last week's matchup with the Broncos, Carr completed 80.0% of his passes for 201 yards, while tossing one touchdown with one interception.
+- In last week's outing against the Broncos, Carr racked up 201 yards while completing 80.0% of his passes, while throwing one touchdown with one interception.

-- Carr has put up 700 passing yards (233.3 ypg) on 78-of-108 with three touchdowns against three interceptions over his last three games.
+- Carr has thrown for 700 passing yards over his last three games (233.3 per game) and has a 72.2% completion percentage (78-of-108), throwing three touchdown passes with three interceptions.

 Carr's Las Vegas Teammates